 8. Provide Great Service

-In today's hyper-competitive business environment, often the differentiating factor being successful and unsuccessful businesses is the level of service that the business provides.
-This is where the saying "undersell and overdeliver" comes in use, and savvy business owners would be wise to follow it.
+In today's hyper-competitive business environment, often the differentiating factor between successful and unsuccessful businesses is the level of service that the business provides.
+This is where the saying "undersell and overdeliver" comes in, and savvy business owners would be wise to follow it.

 9. Be Consistent

 Consistency is a key component to making money in business.
 You have to keep doing what is necessary to be successful, day in and day out.
 This will create long-term positive habits that will help you make money in the long run.

 What Is the Fastest Way for a Business to Grow?

 Businesses will grow at their own rates, and many times this is out of the control of the business owner or workers.
 However, there are some aspects to running lean that may help a business grow quickly, such as focusing on a small product line, scaling up instead of scaling down, and providing some sort of obvious edge over your competitors.

 Increasing sales can come from a few different places.
 You can increase advertising expenditures where it has a proven effect, offer referrals from existing clients, build a direct-to-consumer email list, and others.
 You can also expand a product line, but if it underperforms, it will negatively affect your bottom line.

 Business success is a difficult concept to quantify but if it means generating returns for stakeholders, startups can be an excellent way to deliver returns.
 The best startups have a good product or service that is scalable.
 The startup can pivot quickly, understand the market and its financial situation, and is ready to take advantage of opportunities when they present themselves.